When I Kiss You (I Hear Charlie Parker Playing)

-"When I Kiss You (I Hear Charlie Parker Playing)" is a electronic dance music song by American rock band Sparks, released in 1995 as the second single from their 16th album, Gratuitous Sax & Senseless Violins (1994).
-Written and produced by the Mael brothers, it also has a reference to American jazz saxophonist Charlie Parker.
+"When I Kiss You (I Hear Charlie Parker Playing)" is a song by American rock band Sparks, released in February 1995 by Logic Records as the second single from their 16th album, Gratuitous Sax & Senseless Violins (1994).
+Written and produced by the Mael brothers, it references American jazz saxophonist Charlie Parker.
 The song peaked at number 36 in the UK, number 61 in Germany and number 24 on the Billboard Hot Dance Club Play chart in the US.
 Originally it was released as "(When I Kiss You) I Hear Charlie Parker Playing", before being re-named to its present title.
+Sophie Muller directed its music video.